markazerdd/katacoda-scenarios-1/integrations-intro-od/integrations-intro-1/set-up-virtualenv.md

 </details>

 <details>
   <summary>How would you deactivate the venv, should you so desire?
-(Don't forget to turn it back on though. 🙂)</summary>
+(Don't forget to turn it back on though.)</summary>

   - Run the command `deactivate`{{execute}}.
 And remember to `. venv/bin/activate`{{execute}} again.